mndiayegithub/mini-projet-ansible/README.md

 Mini - project Ansible
 =========

-Deploy a containerized web application with Ansible and Docker.
+Deploy a containerized Web app in Apache Server with Ansible and Docker.